nikevelik/FMI-ARCADE-WEB/README.md

     3. Implementation Details

         - The function uses an `ifstream` to open the specified file.
 If the file opening is successful, it reads the first `HASH_LEN` symbols from the file into the `dest` array.
 The function checks for errors during the read operation and ensures that the read length matches the expected `HASH_LEN`.
 If any error occurs, the function sets `dest[0]` to the null terminator and returns `false`.
 Otherwise, it adds a null terminator at the end of the hash message in `dest` and closes the file.

-3. compareHashes

-    0. The `compareHashes` function is designed to compare two hash strings, `hash1` and `hash2`, to determine if they match.
-The function returns `true` if the hashes are identical and `false` otherwise.

-    1. Parameters

-        - `hash1` (const char*): A pointer to the first hash string to be compared.
-        - `hash2` (const char*): A pointer to the second hash string to be compared.

-    2. Return Value

-        - `bool`: The function returns `true` if the hash strings match, and `false` if either `hash1` or `hash2` is null or if the hash strings differ.

-    3. Implementation Details

-        - The function iterates through each character in the hash strings and checks if the corresponding characters at the same position are equal.
-If any pair of characters differs, the function returns `false`, indicating that the hashes do not match.
-If the loop completes without finding any differences, the function returns `true`.

 ### SHA functions
 1. SHA256